Updated April 21, 2018

 For those who are a fan of the fruity zesty sugary treats, then the lemon macaron is for you!
 This delicate little lover is light and airy on the tongue and filled with a bright lemony filling that will leave your tongue tingling.
 The lemon zest and the subtle almond flavors seem to match perfectly.
 However, creating a lemon macaron is tricky as you have to balance the line between the true taste of fruit with rather than that hint of dishwasher detergent when overusing the lemon.

 My love of the salted caramel macaron came after I visited the salty sea of Betagne in France when I purchased and brought home a small jar of Bretagne Caramel with crushed salt crystals.
 Creating this macaron was as fun as it was delicious.
 The wispy angelic classic macaron can be stuffed with the highly addictive salted caramel buttercream filling.
 If pure caramel is what you are after, just harden it in the fridge and it will deliver something spectacular to your taste buds.

 True Chocolate Macaron

 The winner of incredible macaron flavors has come down to the chocolate flavor.
 Chocolate macarons are out of this world, especially when a high quality chocolate is used; such as Santa Barbara Chocolate.
 The joy about blending the rich taste of chocolate with the light taste of almonds is that you strike exactly the right note.
 Chocolate in macarons is truly versatile.
-You can opt for a rich ganache filling or go for the traditional French almond macaron and dip it in a tempered chocolate or compound chocolate for a delicate dessert that works in perfect harmony with your after dinner coffee.
+You can opt for a rich ganache filling or go for the traditional French almond macaron and dip it in a tempered chocolate for a delicate dessert that works in perfect harmony with your after dinner coffee.
 Want to make your own?
 Check out this delicious macaron recipe.

 Best French Macaron Flavors